 Creating cultural change towards workplace health and safety is one of the biggest trending topics amongst the safety community this year.
 But creating cultural change is not something that can be achieved overnight.
 The good news, is there are some clear ‘rules of thumb’ that if followed, give you every chance of achieving a strong culture of safety within your organization.

-Changing culture starts with changing behavior… One need not be an expert on employee health and safety to realize that there is a link between a company’s safety culture, employee morale and behavior.
+Changing culture starts with changing behavior… One need not be an expert on employee health and safety to realize that there is a link between a company’s safety culture, employee morale, and behavior.

 What many don’t realize is that the adoption of EHS software can play a significant role in improving employee morale and behavior.
 Now, of course, there are many ways to strengthen organizational culture and motivate employees.

-First of all, EHS software allows companies to put forth a zero-harm policy in both word and action.
+First of all, EHS software allows companies to put forth a zero-harm policy in both words and actions.
 While many companies tout the importance of zero-harm policies, converting to a software EHS solution brings this goal much closer to reality.
 Organizations should never underestimate how much investing directly into employees’ safety helps boost morale as well as work ethic, including the behaviors that directly contribute to a zero-incident culture.

 The decision to adopt EHS software supports a comprehensive health and safety management strategy transmitted from the top down.
 Making the switch to a software-based solution sends the message that the organization not only prioritizes safety in name but that it is willing to financially invest in that commitment.

 Of course, one of the main reasons companies invest in EHS software is the return on investment.
-Since the adoption of EHS software helps prevent injuries and reduce risk, that alone can help the organization save money on workers compensation claims.
+Since the adoption of EHS software helps prevent injuries and reduce risk, that alone can help the organization save money on workers’ compensation claims.
 However, the upfront investment into EHS software also tells employees that management and ownership are serious about employee health and safety.
-If EHS adoption is part of a broad cultural shift on safety, this attitude can quickly spread through the ranks, changing behavior and even boosting employee morale.
+If EHS adoption is part of a broad cultural shift on safety, this attitude can quickly spread through the ranks, changing behavior, and even boosting employee morale.
 How might this happen?
 The key is in the multitude of features and levels of integration that EHS software supports—especially when compared with manual methods of EHS management.

 Beyond incident prevention, EHS software helps create an environment where safety is baked into the company culture and employee conduct.
 Making the transition from manual to electronic reporting can be the catalyst for cultural and behavioral change.
 On a basic level, the training required to transition from a manual system to EHS software gives an opportunity to renew and outline expectations for reporting and accountability.
 Ideally, employees should be encouraged to interact with the system, while management should solicit feedback and input from employees in order to improve tracking and reporting.
 This includes all personnel in this cycle making employees feel empowered and included in the safety culture of the organization.